michaelmangelsdorf/myth/spec.md

 As mentioned, registers B (base) and O (offset) form a 16-bit pointer for memory access.
 The xU (update) instruction is used to add an 8-bit signed number to this pointer for doing address arithmetic.

 There are four 16-bit registers into which the B:O pointer can be saved, or from which it can be loaded in a single instruction.
-S should be used as global stack pointer, but this is only a convention.
+The K pointer ("Key") can be used as a set of two scratch registers, for passing arguments during function calls for instance.
+Q should be used as the global stack pointer.
+I and T should be used to implement threaded code.
+Restore Q, I and T in your subroutines after using them for different purposes.

-	RBO Load R into BO
+	KBO Load R into BO
-	BOR Save BO into R
+	BOK Save BO into K

-	WBO Load W into BO
+	QBO Load Q into BO
-	BOW Save BO into W
+	BOQ Save BO into Q

 	IBO Load I into BO
 	BOI Save BO into I

-	SBO Load S into BO
+	TBO Load T into BO
-	BOS Save BO into S
+	BOT Save BO into T

 ## PART 2